-2024 € 2023 € Single person with no dependent child 1,875 1,775 Married or in a civil partnership 3,750 3,550 Widowed person or surviving civil partner with no dependent child 2,415 2,315 Widowed person or surviving civil partner bereaved in the year 3,750 3,550 Single parent with dependent child b 3,625 3,425 Widowed parent or surviving civil partner with dependent child - first year after bereavement $^{\circ}$ 5,475 5,375 Incapacitated child 3,500 3,300 Married couple or civil partnership - home carer d 1,800 1,700 Blind person's tax credit: Single, married or in a civil partnership (one blind) 1,650 1,650 Married or in a civil partnership (both blind) 3,300 3,300 Dependent relative 245 245 Age tax credit - Single, widowed or surviving civil partner - Married or in a civil partnership 245 490 245 490 Employee (PAYE) tax credit 1,875 1,775 Earned income tax credit 1,875 1,775 Medical insurance e standard rate standard rate Dental insurance ° standard rate standard rate Certain fees for third level colleges - maximum qualifying fees f standard rate 7,000 standard rate 7,000 Medical expenses g standard rate standard rate Renters Tax Credit Single h 750 500 Renters Tax Credit Jointly Assessed h 1,500 1,000
+2025 € 2024 € Single person with no dependent child 2,000 1,875 Married or in a civil partnership 4,000 3,750 Widowed person or surviving civil partner with no dependent child 2,540 2,415 Widowed person or surviving civil partner bereaved in the year 4,000 3,750 Single parent with dependent child b 3,900 3,625 Widowed parent or surviving civil partner with dependent child - first year after bereavement $^{\circ}$ 5,600 5,475 Incapacitated child 3,800 3,500 Married couple or civil partnership - home carer d 1,950 1,800 Blind person's tax credit - Single, married or in a civil partnership (one blind) - Married or in a civil partnership (both blind) 1,950 3,900 1,650 3,300 Dependent relative 305 245 Age tax credit - Single, widowed or surviving civil partner - Married or in a civil partnership 245 490 245 490 Employee (PAYE) tax credit 2,000 1,875 Earned income tax credit 2,000 1,875 Medical insurance e standard rate standard rate Dental insurance e standard rate standard rate Certain fees for third level colleges - maximum qualifying fees f standard rate 7,000 standard rate 7,000 Medical expenses standard rate standard rate Renters Tax Credit Single h 1,000 1,000 Renters Tax Credit Jointly Assessed h 2,000 2,000

-- a. qualifying UK residents will continue to be able to retain entitlement to certain personal allowances, deductions and reliefs where they are non resident in Ireland despite the UK no longer being a member of the EU (assuming that the relevant conditions have been satisfied). - b. with effect from 1 January 2014, available for the principal carer of the child only. - c. reducing credit available for subsequent years. - full credit is available where the carer's income is €7,200 or less.
-A reduced tax credit applies where income is over €7,200 and no more than €10,800. - e. the relief is restricted to the first €1,000 per adult insured and the first €500 per child insured. - f. the maximum limit on qualifying fees is €7,000 per person per course.
-The first €3,000 paid for fulltime courses and the first €1,500 paid for part-time courses is disregarded for the purposes of calculating the relief. - expenses paid to nursing homes which provide 24 hour nursing care are tax relieved at the marginal tax rate. - h.
-Renters Tax Credit announced in Finance Act 2022 comes into effect from tax years 2022 onwards.
+- a. qualifying UK residents will continue to be able to retain entitlement to certain personal allowances, deductions and reliefs where they are non resident in Ireland despite the UK no longer being a member of the EU (assuming that the relevant conditions have been satisfied). - b. with effect from 1 January 2014, available for the principal carer of the child only. - c. reducing credit available for subsequent years. - d. full credit is available where the carer's income is €7,200 or less.
+A reduced tax credit applies where income is over €7.200 and no more than €11,100. - e. the relief is restricted to the first €1,000 per adult insured and the first €500 per child insured. - f. the maximum limit on qualifying fees is €7,000 per person per course.
+The first €3,000 paid for fulltime courses and the first €1,500 paid for part-time courses is disregarded for the purposes of calculating the relief. - g. expenses paid to nursing homes which provide 24 hour nursing care are tax relieved at the marginal tax rate. - h.
+Renters Tax Credit announced in Finance Act 2022 is available for tax years 2022 to 2025.
 The credit is available for taxpayers paying rent on their principal private residence where such taxpayers are not in receipt of other housing support.
 Certain eligibility criteria apply.
-Payments made by parents in respect of "digs" or rent-a-room arrangements for their children to attend an approved course will now qualify for the Rent Tax Credit.
+Payments made by parents in respect of "digs" or rent-a-room arrangements for their children to attend an approved course also qualify for the Rent Tax Credit.
 This is provided the claimant and their child are not related to the landlord.
-This change was introduced in Finance (No.2) Act 2023 and will apply retrospectively for the years 2022 and 2023.